Senglin75/Senglin75.GitHub.io/README.md

 ## 理念

-**A ROSE WOULD BY ANY OTHER NAME WILL SMELL AS SWEET —— W.William Shakespeare**
+**A ROSE BY ANY OTHER NAME WOULD SMELL AS SWEET —— W.William Shakespeare**